centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/import-into-map-web.md

 - Before you start the procedure to import legacy maps into MAP, you need to switch from MAP (Legacy) to MAP by [activating the MAP module](./map-web-install.md#step-3-activate-the-map-module).

 - In case you want to install MAP on the same server as MAP (Legacy), you need to make sure that free disk space is at least equal to used space.
-After migration, the new database will coexist with the legacy one.
+This is because after migration, the new database will coexist with the legacy one.

 ## Importing legacy maps into MAP